Where We Be

 creature comforts, and his sumptuous palace

-Looking down some 1,300 ft (400 m), you can see the snaking path to the top, squares
+Looking down some 1,300 ft (400 m), you can see the snaking path to the top.
+The rectangular shapes demarcate ancient Roman army encampments.

 The plateau at the top is peppered with ruins, including three different palaces built by Herod the Great